MicrosoftDocs/cpp-docs/docs/standard-library/error-category-class.md

 #### Return Value

 Returns a descriptive name of the error code *val* for the category.
+If the error code is unrecognized, returns `"unknown error"`.

 #### Remarks